 Ofgem also found the number of vulnerable customers on firm’s Priority Service Registers (PSR) had increased, but again smaller and medium sized firms were not doing as well as the larger firms when it came to identifying vulnerable customers.
 Personal Service Registers allow vulnerable customers to access additional services for free, such as password security schemes, for when they are being contacted or visited by their energy supplier, quarterly meter readings and the right to have bills sent to third parties, such as relatives.

-Ofgem also found the number of customers on Priority Service Registers was lower in Scotland than elsewhere in the UK.Get Started
+Ofgem also found the number of customers on Priority Service Registers was lower in Scotland than elsewhere in the UK.Get debt help today

 Debt Assignment Protocol

 Ofgem also reported that the number of customers who had been able to swap providers, whilst in arrears, had increased, but the number who had done so through the Debt Assignment Protocol scheme was still extremely low, with only 6% of gas and 5% of electricity applications being successful.
 The Debt Assignment Protocol allows customers who have arrears of between £100 and £500 to switch providers, with the arrears being re-assigned to the new provider.

 Speaking about the new report, Creditfix spokesperson, Pearse Flynn, said:

 “After the severe weather we saw earlier this year, it is clear utility providers are still not doing enough to help vulnerable customers.
 Heating your home and preparing hot food is essential for vulnerable people and is vital for them and their family to remain healthy and live comfortably.